hlindberg/misc-puppet-docs/blog-posts/internals/polymorph/polymorph.md

 In practice, this has not been a limitation in the implementation of the parser/evaluator.
 If later required, the `Visitor` could be made aware of additional segments in the name.
 This would probably need to be a specialized `Visitor` as it would be slightly less performant.

+### Strategy Composition

+Since our strategies are separate instances we can easily pass them around.
+We can compose the behavior we want and pass the strategies as arguments instead of having to rely on "the one and only possible implementation" (which is what we get if we reference a class or module by name).
+We may want to have say a debugging version of the label provider where we output additional information.
+Exactly how we compose strategy objects and wire them into the logic where we want them to be used is for a later post where I am going to be talking about "inversion of control", and "injection".
+We could do something simple like this:

+     class SomeClass
+       def initialize(label_provider = DefaultLabelProvider.new)
+         @label_provider = label_provider
+       end

+       def some_work(x)
+         # ooops
+         raise SomeError, "There is something wrong with the #{@label_provider.label(x)}." end
+     end

+### Summary

+In this post, the concept of *polymorphic dispatch* was introduced; basically moving methods from a set of classes to a common strategy where a visitor is used to dispatch the calls as if the methods were in their original place inside the classes - or to be more accurate, to the same effect as if they were in their original places.

+This organization ensures that strategies do not clash, and we get a design with low coupling, and high cohesion; two desirable measures of architectural quality.

 ### In the Next Post